Skin Cancer Diagnosis and Treatment

 We have high level expertise, with many consultants at Skin55 having leadership roles in NHS Skin Cancer services.
 Our multidisciplinary team including dermatologists, dermatological surgeons, plastic, facial plastic, maxillofacial and reconstructive surgeons, oncologists, pathologists are available to discuss and treat complex cases.
 We also have dedicated skin cancer nurse specialists available as a key worker to support you through any treatment you may need.

-Skin cancer is on the rise despite media messages regarding sun protection and increased awareness amongst the public.
-The most serious types of skin cancer can be life threatening.
+Cancerous skin changes are on the rise despite media messages regarding sun protection and increased awareness amongst the public.
+The most serious types can be life threatening but many are milder and less likely to cause serious harm.
 For this reason, it is important to protect your skin from the sun and remain vigilant for new or changing growths.

 Fortunately, most types of skin cancer to do not threaten general health or decrease life expectancy, although these milder types nevertheless require treatment.